chrisurline/socdocs/README.md

 ## How to Use:

 1. Update path in config.ini to point to a directory that will store documentation.
+2. Add TI source API keys to constants.py
-2. Run using `python3 socdocs.py`
+3. Run using `python3 socdocs.py`
-3. When the script is executed it will create a folder structure under this directory organized by year > month > day.
+4. When the script is executed it will create a folder structure under this directory organized by year > month > day.
-4. Currently only has VT API for hash searches.
-This can be executed using the `-query` + `--vtapikey` arguments.
-At the moment this will save a text document containing a report from VT in JSON format.
+5. File hash searches can be executed using `python3 socdocs.py -q [FILEHASH]`

 ## To-Do: